-- a) Is my entry original, creative, and imaginative in content and presentation? - b) Is my Written Material clear, grammatically correct, and accurately spelled? - c) Is my entry well-organized? - d) Do I display stage presence and artistic acts in a performance? - e) Do I express myself clearly and fluently?
+- a) Is my entry original, creative, and imaginative in content and presentation? - b) Is my Written Material clear, grammatically correct, and accurately spelled? - c) Is my entry well-organized in planning contents? - d) Do I display stage presence and artistic acts in a performance? - e) Do I express myself clearly and fluently?